 Those who consume their snacks this way certainly stand to benefit from the convenient resealability a zipper or slider creates.
 The closures keep the product fresh and prevent spillage.

-“Millennials are getting married and starting families,” Custer says.
+“Millennials are getting married and starting families,” the Fresh-Lock team says.
 “That means snacks will be enjoyed by multiple people in a household.
 Millennial parents want healthy options for their kids, so you can expect the trend of high-protein snacks to continue growing.”

 Recent studies support the idea that young moms and dads may be more likely to purchase larger packages of snacks at places like warehouse club stores and supercenters.
 Nielsen’s research shows that, while jerky may be a common convenience store impulse buy, 24 percent of purchases occur at supercenters and 20 percent at warehouse clubs.

 A larger flexible package full of a protein-packed snack like jerky, trail mix, yogurt bites, or cheese sticks will be most convenient with a zipper or slider.

 Find the Right Solutions for Protein Snack Packaging